PakDLiu/fluent-plugin-add-service-profile/README.md

     sys\/chassis-\d\/blade-\d

 If not found, the message will get passed on unchanged.
-If found, will log in to UCS using the 'host' record from the source and using mydomain\myusername and password in password file in /etc/password/ucsPassword.
+If found, will log in to UCS using the 'SyslogSource' record from the source and using mydomain\myusername and password in password file in /etc/password/ucsPassword.
 The login token will be cached in /tmp/token.
 It will then query UCS for the service profile associated with the chassis and blade id, then appened it to the record with key "serviceProfile"